us-bea/beaapi/docs/_sources/README.ipynb.txt

     "# beaapi\n",
     "  beaapi: A Python library library to make it easier to retrieve and work with BEA data. \n", "\n",
-    "For documentation online, see the [html docs here](https://beanet/intranet/python/BEA_API_Python_Package/).
-(Alternative [markdown docs here](https://devops/OneBEA%20Collection/_git/BEA%20API%20Python%20Package?path=%2Fdocs%2F_build%2Fmarkdown%2Findex.md&_a=preview).)\n", "\n",
+    "For documentation online, see [here](https://us-bea.github.io/beaapi/).\n",
-    "For development and building information, see [CONTRIBUTING.md](https://devops/OneBEA%20Collection/_git/BEA%20API%20Python%20Package?path=%2Fdocs%2F_build%2Fmarkdown%2FCONTRIBUTING.md&_a=preview).\n", "\n",
-    "BEA Users!
-Help us improve the package and API by using it for your internal data needs (aka [Eating our own dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) or \"Dogfooding\").\n", "\n",
-    "Installation: Version 0.0.1 is already installed in the Python Sandbox (current version is 0.0.2).
-If you would like to install this package, down the [wheel zip file](https://beanet/intranet/python/BEA_API_Python_Package/dist/beaapi-0.0.2-py3-none-any.zip), unzip it, and then you can use `conda install beaapi-0.0.2-py3-none-any.whl`.\n", "\n",
     "\n",
+    "For development and building information, see [CONTRIBUTING.md](https://github.com/us-bea/beaapi/blobl/main/CONTRIBUTING.md)."
+   ]
+  },
+  {
+   "cell_type": "markdown",
+   "id": "34d41f9d",
+   "metadata": {},
+   "source": [
     "## To Get Started\n",
+    "Requirements: You will need Python and the `pandas` package with at least version 1.5.6. \n", "\n",
+    "Installation: You can download the `.whl` file for the latest [release](https://github.com/us-bea/beaapi/releases/) and then install using the following command (executed from the folder that has the downloaded file).\n", "```\n",
+    "pip install beaapi-0.0.2-py3-none-any.whl\n",
+    "```\n",
+    "\n",
+    "Alternatively, you can clone this repo and build it locally. \n", "\n"
+   ]
+  },
+  {
+   "cell_type": "markdown",
+   "id": "77ad4035",
+   "metadata": {},
+   "source": [
     "Once you have installed the package, you can load it in your Python script as follows:"
    ]
   },